 Formerly incarcerated individuals are one of the most marginalized populations in the world, facing severe rights violations and exclusion from basic needs upon release.
 While governments have a clear moral obligation to help reintegrate people into society and safeguard their human rights, there is a striking lack of guidance as to the legal obligations of States.

-Our team has partnered with Dream.Org, a U.S. non-profit founded by Van Jones to “reach across political divides to bring justice, and environmental and technological change to underrepresented populations,” REFORM Alliance, a U.S. NGO focused on reforming domestic laws on probation and parole, and INHR, a Geneva-based human rights organization, to spotlight social reintegration as a critical human rights issue before the UN Human Rights Council.
+Our team has partnered with Dream.Org, a U.S. non-profit founded by Van Jones to “reach across political divides to bring justice, and environmental and technological change to underrepresented populations,” and REFORM Alliance, a U.S. NGO focused on reforming domestic laws on probation and parole, to spotlight social reintegration as a critical human rights issue before the UN Human Rights Council and UN Commission on Crime Prevention and Criminal Justice.
 Alongside Member States and civil society from every region of the world, we advocate for the development of UN Guiding Principles on Social Reintegration, addressing a gap in international human rights law.

 Our advocacy team with UN Ambassador of Costa Rica at side-event to the UN Human Rights Council